Energinet-DataHub/green-energy-hub/CONTRIBUTING.md

 ### Where to contribute

-For general inquries - please reach out by submitting an issue through [Green Energy Hub](https://github.com/Energinet-DataHub/green-energy-hub)
+For general inquiries - please reach out by submitting an issue through [Green Energy Hub](https://github.com/Energinet-DataHub/green-energy-hub)

 Or contact our project management on [greenenergyhub@energinet.dk](mailto:greenenergyhub@energinet.dk)